WICG/client-hints-infrastructure/README.md

 Since we're treating Client Hints as an active fingerprinting equivalent, we are comfortable with the information it exposes to first-party servers, as the same information is already freely available in the equivalent Javascript APIs.
-Similarly, third party delegation is safe because first partties are already able to use other means (such as link decoration), to achieve the same information sharing with third parties, in less convenient and performant ways.
+Similarly, third party delegation is safe because first parties are already able to use other means (such as link decoration), to achieve the same information sharing with third parties, in less convenient and performant ways.